Robert Benjamin Lewis: Personal life

 Aside from his writings, little is known about Lewis's life.
 He was born in 1802 in the portion of Pittston, Maine, that later became the city of Gardiner.
 He was probably the eldest son of Matthias Lewis and Lucy (Stockbridge) Lewis, who announced their intention to marry in Pittston on July 28, 1800.

 It is assumed that Matthias Lewis was either a Mohegan from southern Rhode Island or a Pequot from the area around New London and Montville, Connecticut.
 On October 26, 1806, a 27-year-old sailor named Mathias Lewis from Kennebec County, Maine (Maine was a part of Massachusetts until it was admitted to the Union in 1820), appeared at the United States Customs House in New London, Connecticut, and received a Seamen's Protection Certificate or protection papers; the certificate (no. 3468) describes him as being five feet, six inches tall with a "colored" complexion.

-Lucy Stockbridge was a daughter of one Isaac Hazard Stockbridge, an African kidnapped when he was a child (about 1740) and purchased by Dr. Silvester Gardiner of Boston, a wealthy physician, pharmaceutical manufacturer and land developer of Maine.
+Lucy Stockbridge was a daughter of one Isaac Hazard Stockbridge, an African kidnapped when he was a child (in about 1740) and purchased by Dr. Silvester Gardiner of Boston, a wealthy physician, pharmaceutical manufacturer and land developer of Maine.
 Stockbridge, known as "Bad Hazard," did not take kindly to being enslaved.
 Described as "a bad fellow", Hazard had attempted to burn down Dr. Gardiner's house, and was successful in choking to death one of Gardiner's horses.
 After an unsuccessful attempt at poisoning Gardiner's family, Hazard was exiled to Gardiner's holdings near Pittston.
 Lucy, born in 1769, was a daughter of Hazard by his wife Cooper Loring, whom he married in 1765.

 Although Lewis' daughter stated that her paternal grandfather was a Frenchman and her grandmother Native American, a history of the city of Gardiner avers that "All the colored people named Lewis in this vicinity are descended from Hazard."